-Finally, in order to encourage open research and facilitate future comparisons with the results presented in this section, we make the implementation of all algorithms publicly available as part of the Menpo Project1 [1].
+Finally, in order to encourage open research and facilitate future comparisons with the results presented in this section, we make the implementation of all algorithms publicly available as part of the Menpo Project (Alabort-i-Medina et al. 2014).

 5.1 Comparison on LFPW